Perturbation-Tolerant Structural Controllability for Linear Systems: Problem Formulation

 \begin{definition}[Structural controllability] $(\bar A, \bar B)$ is said to be structurally controllable, if there exists a realization $[A,B]\in {\bf S}_{[\bar A, \bar B]}$ so that $(A,B)$ is controllable. \end{definition}

-A property is called generic for a set of parameterized systems, if for almost all\footnote{Hereafter, by `almost all', we mean `all except a set of Lebesgue measure zero in the corresponding parameter space'.
-In other words, let $\cal S$ contain the values of parameters that make the considered property hold.
-Then, ${\cal S}={\mathbb Z}^d\backslash {\cal P}$, where $d$ is the number of parameters in the system parametrization, and $\cal P$ is a proper variety of the whole space ${\mathbb Z}^d$ (a proper variety is an algebraic variety that is not the whole space).} of the system parameters in the corresponding parameter space, either this property holds, or this property does not hold \cite{generic}.
-It is well-known that controllability is a generic property in the sense that, if $(\bar A, \bar B)$ is structurally controllable, then all realizations of $(\bar A, \bar B)$ are controllable except for a set of Lebesgue measure zero in the corresponding parameter space (regarding ${\bf S}_{[\bar A,\bar B]}$ as the set of matrices parameterized by the indeterminate entries of $[\bar A,\bar B]$); otherwise, none of $[A,B]\in {\bf S}_{[\bar A, \bar B]}$ is controllable.
+A property is called generic, if either for almost all\footnote{Hereafter, by `almost all' we mean `all except a set of Lebesgue measure zero in the corresponding parameter space'.
+In other words, let $\cal S$ contain the parameter values that make the considered property hold.
+Then, ${\cal S}$ can be written as ${\mathbb F}^d\backslash {\cal P}$ for some proper algebraic variety of the whole parameter space ${\mathbb F}^d$, where $d$ is the number of parameters in the system parametrization (a proper algebraic variety is the zero set of some nontrivial polynomial, which has Lebesgue measure zero \cite{dummit2004abstract}).} parameter values, this property holds, or for almost all parameter values, this property does not hold \cite{generic}.
+It is well-known that controllability is a generic property in the sense that, if $(\bar A, \bar B)$ is structurally controllable, then almost all realizations of $(\bar A, \bar B)$ are controllable; otherwise, none realization of $(\bar A, \bar B)$ is controllable (see \citep[Prop 1]{C.T.1974Structural} or \citep[Prop 1]{zhang2019structural} for argument of this assertion).
 For a structurally controllable pair $(\bar A, \bar B)$, let ${\bf CS}(\bar A,\bar B)$ denote the set of all {\emph{controllable}} complex-valued realizations of $(\bar A, \bar B)$.
 With the notions above, we give the definition of PTSC as follows.